tofay/roci/README.md

 ## RPM Manifest for Trivy/Syft

-When building an image, **roci** will automatically generate an RPM manifest at
+When building an image, **gnoci** will automatically generate an RPM manifest at
 `/var/lib/rpmmanifest/container-manifest-2` inside the image layer (if `rpm` is available on the host).
 This will list any packages that own files included in the image.
 This enables vulnerability and package scanning with tools like [Trivy](https://github.com/aquasecurity/trivy) and [Syft](https://github.com/anchore/syft), which can detect and report installed RPM packages based on this manifest.